Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Case validation

-Building upon the previous single-rotor validations, this section extends the assessment of the mid-fidelity approach to multi-rotor configurations.
-Experimental data from Sweet's side-by-side rotor in hover \cite{Sweet1960} are used for validation.
+Building upon the single-rotor validations, this section assesses the mid-fidelity approach for multi-rotor aerodynamic interaction.
+Experimental data from Sweet's side-by-side rotor test in hover \cite{Sweet1960} are used for validation.
+The configuration consists of two identical counter-rotating rotors with an overlap ratio L/R = 2.03 and a phase difference of 90$^\circ$, as shown in Fig.~\ref{fig14}.
+The present study focuses on the high-solidity rotor configuration.
+The geometric and operating parameters are summarized in Table.~\ref{table5}.

-The rotor system consisted of two identical, side-by-side large-scale rotor models, each featuring two untwisted, untapered rectangular blades with a NACA 0012 airfoil.
-The test incorporated two rotor systems with low- and high-solidity designs.
-This work focuses on the high-solidity rotor system, with a rotor diameter of 15.25 feet and a chord length of 1.16 feet.
-The rotor operated at a constant rotational speed of 626.18 RPM (equivalent to a blade tip Mach number of 0.448).
-The side-by-side rotor configuration comprised two counter-rotating rotor models with an overlap ratio of $\mathrm{L/R = 2.03}$, and a phase difference of $90^\circ$, as illustrated in Fig.~\ref{fig16}.

-In the high-fidelity analysis, the time-accurate URANS simulation was conducted at a collective pitch angle of $\mathrm{\theta_c = 8^{\circ}}$.
-The computational setup employed a Chimera grid system consisting of approximately 17.3 million cells, comprising one far-field background grid, one uniform near-field grid, and four body-fitted blade grids, as illustrated in Fig.~\ref{fig17}.
-The near-field grid was refined with a grid spacing of 0.07$\mathrm{c}$ to adequately resolve the blade tip vortices.
-The simulation was executed on 640 processor cores distributed over 16 computational nodes, requiring about three days to complete five rotor revolutions.

-The mid-fidelity simulations were conducted for two configurations: a single-rotor case serving as the baseline reference and a side-by-side rotor configuration ($\mathrm{L/R = 2.03}$) used to validate rotor–rotor aerodynamic interactions.
-Hover flight conditions with varying collective pitch angles were considered to evaluate the aerodynamic performance under different loading levels.
-Similar to the C-T rotor setup, each blade was discretized into an $8\times 20$ panel mesh (uniform in the chordwise direction and sine-spaced in the spanwise direction), providing a balance between accuracy and computational efficiency.
-The simulations were performed for a total of 20 rotor revolutions, including three slow-startup revolutions ($\mathrm{N_s = 3}$) to ensure smooth wake development and numerical stability.
+High-fidelity reference solutions are obtained using time-accurate URANS simulations on a Chimera grid system comprising approximately 17.3 million cells.
+Each simulation requires three days to complete five rotor revolutions on 640 cores.
+Mid-fidelity simulations are performed for both an isolated single-rotor baseline and the side-by-side configuration.
+Hover conditions with varying collective pitch are considered to evaluate performance across different loading levels.